Felix Hebert

 Felix Hebert (December 11, 1874 – December 14, 1969) was a United States senator from Rhode Island.
-Born near St-Hyacinthe, Quebec, Canada, he came to the United States when his parents, Edouard and Catherine (Vandale) Hebert, returned in 1880 and resumed their residence in the town of Coventry, Rhode Island.
+Born near St-Hyacinthe, Quebec, Canada, he came to the United States when his parents, Edouard and Catherine (née Vandale) Hebert, returned in 1880 and resumed their residence in the town of Coventry, Rhode Island.
 He was the first person of French-Canadian ancestry to serve in the United States Senate.

 Early life, education, and career

-Born on at St. Guillaume, Quebec, where his parents were visiting to tend to his father's health, the family returned to Coventry, where Hebert was educated in the public schools.
+Born in St. Guillaume, Quebec, where his parents were visiting to tend to his father Edouard's health, the family returned to Coventry, where Hebert was educated in public schools.
 He then attended La Salle Academy in Providence, from which he graduated in 1893.
-He was employed as a railroad freight billing clerk from 1893 to 1896 and as a private secretary to General Charles R. Brayton from 1896 to 1898.
+He was employed as a railroad freight billing clerk from 1893 to 1896 and as a private secretary to Gen. Charles R. Brayton from 1896 to 1898.
 He received an appointment as clerk in the office of Treasurer Walter A. Read, where he worked for one year.
 He was deputy insurance commissioner of Rhode Island from 1898 to 1906, studied law, was admitted to the bar in 1907 and commenced practice in Providence.